 Make our telephone number into a live call link.

 Yecch!
-Low-res video makes the colors ugly.
+Low-res video makes the banner ugly.

 Yecch2: the banner looks terrible when shrunk.